MyTurnyet/elmrr-switch/docs/railroad-layout-spec.md

   - Properties: ID, name, route, schedule, status, current cars, locomotives
   - 1-n Locomotives will be chosen manually from a list of locomotives
   - Locomotives can only be assigned to one train at a time
-  - A train will exist only during a single operating session and will be deleted when the session is complete.
+  - A train will exist only during a single operating session and will be deleted when the session is complete
+  - Status workflow: Planned → In Progress → Completed/Cancelled
+  - Switch list generation with intelligent car routing
+  - Capacity management and car assignment

 - **Routes**
   - Ordered list of stations